 Parishes, schools, and other deposits are composed of funds held by the Trust for depositors within individual accounts.
 The funds deposited with the Trust are invested.
-Fixed-rate interest of 2.5 percent is allocated to depositor accounts and is recognized within distributions to depositors expense.
+Fixed-rate interest of 2.0 and 2.5 percent for the years ended June 30, 2021 and 2020, respectively, is allocated to depositor accounts and is recognized within distributions to depositors expense.